-When unemployed workers chose employment or entrepreneurship, some are necessity entrepreneurs and some are opportunity entrepreneurs.
-Opportunity entrepreneur refer to people voluntarily choose to become the self-employed due to the consideration of individual positive benefits such as time flexibility, independence or freedom, wealth, selffulfillers, health, and other personal motivation factors (Dawson, 2009).
+fulfillers, health, and other personal motivation factors (Dawson, 2009).
 Necessity entrepreneurs refer to those who were pushed into self-employment due to external negative factor such as structural unemployment, the lack of paid employment, and layoff (Dawson, 2009).
 Among those who are unemployed and then choose to become self-employed, a largely share comes from older individuals.
-Self-employment on the other hand often serves as a -bridge jobII for older individuals (Quinn, 1980; Zhang 2008).
-Age therefore is a related factor in this investigation.

-Author : School of Public and International Affairs, University of Baltimore, USA. e-mail: tzhang@ubalt.edu b) Factors for Older Individuals' Self-employment

-Despite the collision of the recent large-scale economic downturn and the entrance of the first baby boomer cohort into wage-and-salary retirement ages, self-employment rates among older adults continue to be an important alternative to retirement in later life (Cahill, Giandrea, & Quinn, 2013).
+Self-employment on the other hand often serves as a -bridge job? for older individuals (Quinn, 1980; Zhang 2008).
+Age therefore is a related factor in this investigation. b) Factors for Older Individuals' Self-employment Despite the collision of the recent large-scale economic downturn and the entrance of the first baby boomer cohort into wage-and-salary retirement ages, selfemployment rates among older adults continue to be an important alternative to retirement in later life (Cahill, Giandrea, & Quinn, 2013).
 The prevalence of self-employment increases substantially with age, both because self-employed people work longer and many wage-and-salary 1 workers, i.e. those working for others, turn to self-employment in later life.
 In fact, approximately 18% of employed persons over age 65 are self-employed (Hipple, 2004).
 Zhang (2008) has found out that older individuals who have reached the average retirement age and are still active in the labor force are more likely than their younger counterparts to be self-employed and to be entrepreneurs.
 Outside of those who arrive in later life as self-employed individuals, people become selfemployed in later life in response to both-push and -pull mechanisms (Zhang, 2008).
 With regard to -pull mechanisms, older people may find the opportunity for a flexible work schedule attractive due to the ability to balance work-life with other activities that are important during the early stages of later life such as self-care, volunteering, caregiving, or leisure activities.
 In this way, self-employment provides a model of employment that facilitates greater control and flexibility (Zhang, 2008).
-As socio-emotional explained by selectivity (Carstensen, 1992), as people age, their focus tend to change from career and family goals, to opportunities that allow them to focus on emotionally meaningful activities.
+As explained by socio-emotional selectivity theory (Carstensen, 1992), as people age, their focus tend to change from career and family goals, to opportunities that allow them to focus on emotionally meaningful activities.
 Thus, self-employment itself may be a meaningful way for some to participate in economic activities, but it may also offer the flexibility to mix paid work with other unpaid meaningful activities.